 The Final Boxwood Revival

-Boxwoods are hardy plants, and they aren’t likely to die of just anything.
+Boxwoods are hardy plants and aren’t likely to die of anything.
 However, winter burn, boxwood decline, drought stress, and other bacterial and fungus-causing diseases may affect your boxwood, leading you to try and revive it.

 Good luck!